 Two leading recruitment agencies specialising in creative roles are:

-Sub-editors will often have either completed a course accredited by the National Council for the Training of Journalists (NCTJ) before they enter journalism, or they will study for an approved course while they are working.
+Sub-editors have often completed a course accredited by the NCTJ before they enter journalism, or they will study for an approved course while they are working.

 It is possible to gain entry to this role without prior training, though previous experience in a relevant setting is a must.
 Many of the large newspaper groups run in-house training programmes.

-The NCTJ lists a range of approved courses, all of which cover the basics of journalism, including the law and the practical skills of journalism such as sub-editing.
+The NCTJ lists a range of accredited courses which lead to the Diploma in Journalism.
+These typically cover the basics of journalism, including the law and the practical skills of journalism such as sub-editing.

 Proficiency in sub-editing is gained on the job.
-Starting with the basics, such as editing out typing errors and spelling mistakes and adjusting word counts, and then moving on to writing headlines and learning to lay out a story on the page.
+You'll start with the basics, such as editing out typing errors and spelling mistakes and adjusting word counts, before moving on to writing headlines and learning to lay out a story on the page.

-Newspaper groups may send their sub-editors on a range of in-company or external training courses.
+Newspaper and magazine groups may send their sub-editors on a range of in-company or external training courses.
 These are offered by the NCTJ and other relevant professional bodies.

-Opportunities for advanced IT training may also help sub-editors update their skills and keep up with industry developments.
+Opportunities for advanced IT training may also help you to update your skills and keep up with industry developments.

-Sub-editors with experience often get the opportunity to write features, especially if they have been working on a specific section, such as sport, the arts, business or finance.
-This is valuable experience for anyone aiming towards a career in writing.
-Sub-editors could also move into a full-time design and production role.
+When you have built up some experience, you may get the opportunity to write features, especially if you’ve been working on a specific section, such as sport, the arts, business or finance.
+It’s also possible for you to move into a full-time design and production role.

-Magazines and small newspapers have less clear-cut definitions between journalists, sub-editors and production editors, so a move to a smaller publication can be very useful to develop a real breadth of experience.
+Magazines and small newspapers have less clear-cut definitions between journalists, sub-editors and production editors, so a move to a smaller publication can be very useful to help you develop a real breadth of experience.

 Many of the larger newspaper groups own titles all over the country and one way to gain promotion is to apply for more senior posts within your own newspaper group.

-Like other journalists, sub-editors can find employment as press officers for companies or working with public relations (PR) agencies, writing the kind of copy that is likely to be accepted by other media.
+Like other journalists, as a sub-editor you can become a press officer for various companies or work within public relation (PR) agencies, writing the kind of copy that's likely to be accepted by other media.